marmelab/react-admin/doc/3.8/CreateEdit.md

 **Tip**: The `redirect` prop is ignored if you've set the `onSuccess` prop in the `<Edit>`/`<Create>` component, or in the `<SaveButton>` component.

 **Tip**: You may wonder why the `redirect` prop does the same thing as `onSuccess`: that's for historical reasons.
-The recommendd way is to change redirection using `onSuccess` rather than `redirect`.
+The recommended way is to change redirection using `onSuccess` rather than `redirect`.

 ## Toolbar